rezashariatmadar/SE-prj/docs/project_diagrams.rst

 These diagrams provide a comprehensive visual representation of the Quiz

-Application’s design, architecture, and project plan.
+Application's design, architecture, and project plan.
 They serve as

 valuable documentation for developers, stakeholders, and future